 - On 15 October 2010 the Company issued 1,118,623,467 ordinary shares of 0.01p each to its existing shareholders (pro-rata to existing holdings).
 All these shares were paid up (at nominal value) out of amounts standing to the credit of the Company's share premium account and profit and loss account.
 The Company then consolidated every 100 of the existing shares into 1 ordinary share of 1p, giving the Company a share capital of £112,000.43 comprised of 11,200,043 shares of 1p each. - On 18 November 2010, following the successful admission of the Company to trading on the London Stock Exchange AIM market, a further 8,544,505 shares were issued.
 These new shares raised a further £15,551,000 of gross proceeds.
-These proceeds are included within share capital. - In the period to 25 June 2011, a total of 95,736 ordinary shares have been issued to various individuals as a result of the exercise of share options.
-Gross proceeds of additional share issues was £70,825 and these proceeds are included within share capital.
+These proceeds are included within share premium. - In the period to 25 June 2011, a total of 95,736 ordinary shares have been issued to various individuals as a result of the exercise of share options.
+Gross proceeds of additional share issues were £70,825 and these proceeds are included within share capital. - In the period to 30 June 2012, a total of 77,449 ordinary shares have been issued to various individuals as a result of the exercise of share options.
+Gross proceeds of additional share issues were £57,297 and these proceeds are included within share capital.